 Duquesne University was founded in 1878 by a group of Catholic missionaries also known as the Spiritans.
-From humble beginnings as a school for the children of Pittsburgh's poor immigrants, Duquesne today is an educational and economic powerhouse comprising ten schools of study that serve more than 10,000 students.
+From humble beginnings as a school for the children of Pittsburgh's poor immigrants, Duquesne today is an educational and economic powerhouse comprising nine schools of study that serves nearly 10,000 students.

 Some of the University's historic milestones* include: